Rabbit mobility issues

 • Your rabbit may appear to have difficulty jumping on or off raised areas that they previously had no issue with.

-• Litter trained rabbits may have difficulty getting into or out of their litter trays.
+• Litter-trained rabbits may have difficulty getting into or out of their litter trays.

 • Your rabbit may generally seem to be less active/move around less, especially when the weather is cold and/or damp.